coders4liberty/minecraft-burning-man/README.md

 Keep us updated about your progress.
 Create a branch and upload your code and start a pull request.

 Try not to inadvertantly build on top of someone else's creation.
+You may want to write your code in a function oriented style that allows you to easily move it to a different location.